RedPointGlobal/redpoint-rpi/docs/migration.md

 ### Service account per deployment file

 **Before:** Each deploy template created its own ServiceAccount and used the deployment name as the service account name.
-Customers using a single shared service account (common on EKS with IRSA) had to edit every deploy file to replace `serviceAccountName: {{ $name }}` with their shared SA name.
+Using a single shared service account (common on EKS with IRSA) required editing every deploy file to replace `serviceAccountName: {{ $name }}` with the shared SA name.

 **Now:** The `cloudIdentity.serviceAccount.mode` field controls this centrally: